FORUM 18 NEWS SERVICE, Oslo, Norway

 Uzbekistan imposes harsh state controls on who can exercise freedom of religion or belief and where.
 The state bans and punishes any group or community that meets for worship without state registration.
 It arbitrarily denies state registration to groups it does not like.

 Uzbekistan also enforces strict censorship of all religious publications and all aspects of their distribution.
 The authorities also impose a de facto ban on religious literature of any belief in homes or in public places.
 If found such literature is frequently ordered to be destroyed.
 State pressure is so great that for their own safety some religious believers have destroyed their own sacred texts.
 The so-called "expert analyses" used to justify such freedom of religion and belief violations are often flawed, or even violate published law.
 The resulting court trials also often violate the rule of law (see Forum 18's Uzbekistan religious freedom survey http://www.forum18.org/

 On Sunday 18 June, Karshi City Police raided a meeting for worship organised by Council of Churches Baptists for about 200 deaf church members.
 Police officers "wrote down the names of all of them," local Baptists complained to Forum 18 on 4 August.

-The Karshi City Police duty officer (who did not give his name) on 4 August as well as Shirzod Elboyev of the Criminal and Anti-Terrorism Police on 5 August told Forum 18 that Major Firdavs Khamroyev of the Police led the case.
+The Karshi City Police duty officer (who did not give his name) on 4 August as well as Shirzod Elboyev of the police Struggle with Extremism and Terrorism Department on 5 August told Forum 18 that Major Firdavs Khamroyev of the Police led the case.

 Major Khamroyev refused to explain why the Police raided the Baptists' worship meeting.
 "I don't know who you are or what you want from me," he told Forum 18.
 He then put the phone down.